 My recent research has focused on the following issues:

-• Suburban Poverty and Politics of Equitable Development.
-This research includes my second book project, tentatively entitled, The Right to Suburbia: Redevelopment and Resistance on the Urban Edge, which examines the struggles over redevelopment in low-income minority and immigrant neighborhoods in the Washington, DC suburbs.
-In three case studies, it shows how activists, small businesses, and other community leaders organized to resist gentrification-induced displacement and claim a more equitable stake in their communities’ future.
+Suburban Poverty and Politics of Equitable Development.
+This research includes my second book, The Right to Suburbia: Combating Gentrification on the Urban Edge, which investigates how marginalized communities in the suburbs of Washington, DC—one of the most intensely gentrifying metropolitan regions in the United States—have battled the uneven costs and benefits of redevelopment.
+The Right to Suburbia shows how patterns of unequal, racialized development and displacement are being produced and reproduced in suburbs—and how communities are fighting back.
 I have written several related articles on commercial gentrification, equitable transit-oriented development, and suburban poverty and protest.

 My research has been supported by the Ford Foundation, Andrew W. Mellon Foundation, U.S. Environmental Protection Agency, U.S. Department of Justice, JPMorgan Chase & Co., Woodrow Wilson International Center for Scholars, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other government agencies and private foundations.
 In 2020, I received an Exemplary Researcher Award from the University of Maryland’s Office of the Vice President for Research.